cs1302uga/cs1302-ce31/README.md

 # cs1302-ce31 More Social Network Graph Analytics

-In this class exercise, students will explore the use of different sorting algorithms in the context of various data analytics problems related to the MyFace social network.
+In this class exercise, students will further explore the use of different sorting algorithms in the context of various data analytics problems related to the MyFace social network.

 ## References and Prerequisites